HL7/US-Core-STU3/pages/_includes/us-core-procedure-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One patient reference in `Procedure.patient`
+1. One patient reference in `Procedure.subject`
 1. A status code in Procedure.status which has a [required](http://hl7.org/fhir/STU3/terminologies.html#required) binding to:
 -  [EventStatus] value set.
 1. One Identification of the procedure in `Procedure.code` which has: